mindkin/hourfleet/docs/tryout.md

 For now, we hope you have seen enough.

-You can stay signed in as yourself. and continue looking around, playing with cars and your users, and [customizing](configure.html) your Car Share to learn more about how Hourfleet can support your business.
+You can stay signed in as yourself and continue looking around, playing with cars and your users, and [customizing](configure.html) your Car Share to learn more about how Hourfleet can support your business.